 As the biggest city in Indiana, as well as the state capitol, Indianapolis is full of heavy traffic and dangerous intersections.
 In 2019, Marion County had the most traffic collisions in the state of Indiana.
 Of the 37,726 traffic accidents within Marion County, over 32,000 were inside Indianapolis city limits.
-Though collisions happen all over the city, there are several intersections in Indianapolis where traffic accidents are common due to high traffic volume and lack of clear signage for drivers.
+Though collisions happen all over the city, there are several intersections in Indianapolis where traffic accidents are common due to high traffic volume and the lack of clear signage for drivers.
 Let’s dive into which locations those are, and what drivers passing through these areas should be aware of.

 86th Street and Keystone Avenue/Keystone Crossing